Qampi/HTML-CSS/README.md

 7. HTML CONTENT IDENTIFICATION:
   LANGUAGE SUPPORT:
 -HTML is equiped with tools to indicate the langauge used in your content, setting the tools correct will enable the search engine to understand the langauge used in your website.
+  HTML LANGUAGE ELEMENT:  <html lang="en-US">...</html>
+-Lang attribute is used to specify the langauge usedon a webpage -If the whole page is in one language, it is quite simple.
+Set the language on the main element that wraps everything else, which is usually the HTML element.
+It may only be required to set it once, like in a template file that applies to the entire site, but do not forget to do it!*
+-It is also important to specify the content's direction: <html lang="en-US" dir="ltr">
+   GENERIC ELEMENTS, DIV & SPAN:
+-Div is a block-level element, while span is an inline element.
+They essentially do nothing until CSS or Javascript is applied to them.
+-to add a background color only to the paragraphs, excluding everything else.
+To achieve this, introduce a div with a class called "boxes".
+By targeting this box class with CSS, the changes taking effect can be seen.
+-If the is a particular phrase in the middle of the text that needs to be specifically targeted use the inline element span to mark the desired phrase.
+8. HTML INTEGRATION:
+  HTML PAGE:

 _CSS- INTRO
 Relationship between HTML and CSS is to create a visual aspect of webpages.